UniversalScientificTechnologies/RSMS01/README.md

 ### Radio Storm Monitorig Station

-Mobile UHF lightning mapping station based on antenna array.
+Mobile UHF lightning mapping station based on an antenna array.
-The array could either be mounted stationary or mobile on the car roof.
+The array could either be stationary or mobile, mounted on the car roof.

 ![Stationary antenna array](./DOC/SRC/img/Stationary_array.jpg "Stationary antenna array on an observatory roof")